 - Does anyone know more about the life and career of William Ashhurst (fl.
 1718), Comptroller of the Stamp Office, who seems curiously invisible in the records.
 He was probably born in 1670; married in 1697 and held his post at the Stamp Office at least during the period 1712-18, but I have not been able to trace his baptism or those of any children he may have had; nor have I been able to find a record of his death, burial or will.
 It would also be interesting to know more about the life of his younger brother, Nathaniel Ashhurst (fl.
 1713-32).

 Revision and acknowledgements

-This post was first published 17 February 2016 and was updated 2 December 2016, 24 October 2017 and 1 October 2018.
-I am most grateful to Henry Manisty and John Leighfield for supplying an additional image, and to Allison Scardino Belzer for additional information.
+This post was first published 17 February 2016 and was updated 2 December 2016, 24 October 2017, 1 October 2018 and 28 July 2020.
+I am most grateful to Henry Manisty and John Leighfield for supplying an additional image, and to Allison Scardino Belzer and Kate Morris for additional information.